LeonardoPinheiroLacerda/ProductReviewer/README.md

 Demonstration project for exercise using spring boot GraphQL implementation on backend and React.js on frontend.

+## Requeriments

+You will need to have installed on your machine:
+ - Java (at least version 17)
+ - Docker (with docker-compose configured)

 ## How to run

 First download or clone this git repository: